 Introduction to Health and Safety

-The aim of this course is to give you a basic level of understanding relating to the essentials of health and safety matters.
+The aim of this course is to give you a good level of awareness relating to the essentials of health and safety matters.
 It has been designed for both new starters in the workplace and existing employees who may have little or no recent training on the basics of health and safety.

 It covers employee and employers’ responsibilities and raises awareness of the kinds of risks and hazards that may be present in a variety of working environments and various control measures that should be in place where there is a risk to health.